MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

 ## Summary

-In this tutorial, you created a new Java application using the **[Spring Initializr]**, added the Azure storage starter to your application, and then configured your application to upload a blob to your Azure storage account.
+In this tutorial, you created a new Java application using the **Spring Initializr**, added the Azure Storage Blob starter to your application, and then configured your application to upload a blob to your Azure storage account.

 ## Clean up resources